 Family research

 Perhaps you are interested in your family’s history and now wonder what these hundred-year-old letters you found on your grandparent’s attic are about.
-Or you even looked in official archives and found birth certificates or similar documents.
+Or you have some documents from archives, or want to find out more about your family tree.

 Academical research

-Or you are writing an academic paper in music or art history.
+Maybe you are working on an academic paper in music or art history.
 During your research, you came across an artist’s interesting manuscripts in old German script.
 Unfortunately you can’t read them.

 Legal research